 High school students visit campuses of colleges they are considering.
 Many colleges and universities use human student guides, but this is becoming rarer now, especially during our COVID crisis.
 Using QR codes can direct potential students to virtual tours of campuses.

 This is particularly helpful for students who cannot physically visit.
-But if they are physically visiting, such codes can be used at specific points of interest, giving students valuable information and details.
+However, if they are physically visiting, such codes can be used at specific points of interest, giving students valuable information and details.

 7. Health and Fitness